 when a child has not made progress and the district needs to provide compensatory education for lost opportunity

-I attend school meetings with families to assist in the IEP or 504 meeting discussion and help ensure that your concerns are addressed.
+I attend school meetings (live and virtual/telephonic) to assist in the IEP or 504 meeting discussion and help ensure that your concerns are addressed.